pocl/pocl/doc/sphinx/source/using.rst

  *         **level0**   An experimental driver that uses libze to execute on Intel GPUs.

- If POCL_DEVICES is not set, one pthread device will be used.
+ If POCL_DEVICES is not set, one cpu device will be used.
  To specify parameters for drivers, the POCL_<drivername><instance>_PARAMETERS environment variable can be specified (where drivername is in uppercase).
  Example::

-  export POCL_DEVICES="pthread ttasim ttasim" export POCL_TTASIM0_PARAMETERS="/path/to/my/machine0.adf"
+  export POCL_DEVICES="cpu ttasim ttasim" export POCL_TTASIM0_PARAMETERS="/path/to/my/machine0.adf"
   export POCL_TTASIM1_PARAMETERS="/path/to/my/machine1.adf"

- Creates three devices, one CPU device with pthread multithreading and two TTA device simulated with the ttasim.
+ Creates three devices, one 'cpu' device with multithreading and two TTA device simulated with the ttasim.
 The ttasim devices gets a path to the architecture description file of the tta to simulate as a parameter.
  POCL_TTASIM0_PARAMETERS will be passed to the first ttasim driver instantiated